markniu/bdwidth/README.md

 bdwidth sensor is a optical width and motion sensor for 3D printer.

 > [!TIP]
-> with the width and motion data of the filament, then we can adjust the flow rate in real time
+> with the width and motion data of the filament, we can adjust the flow rate in real time
 >
 > and pause the printer if the filament jams and runout